 • EUROPEAN TOUR: Pro V1x loyalist Nicolas Colsaerts claimed his second-career European Tour title Sunday at Volvo World Match Play Championship.

 The long-hitting Colsaerts, who captured his first career win at the 2011 Volvo China Open, triumphed on a severely windy day at Finca Cortesin, with winds gusting over 30 mph.

 “It means everything.
 Where do I start?” said Colsaerts, 29. “… I played well in tough conditions.
 Wind like this, you know it's going to be very difficult."

 Three of the final four players relied upon Pro V1x golf balls for their success.
-Colsaert's semifinal match with Paul Lawrie (Pro V1x) in the morning began with him losing the first four holes, but he then rallied to win on the 20th hole.
+Colsaert's semifinal match in the morning began with him losing the first four holes, but he then rallied to win on the 20th hole.